Thiel Capital: Investments and business activities

 Thiel Capital acts as the main gateway in many of Thiel's business initiatives in Asia-Pacific.
-The firm sponsors Bridgetown 1, 2, 3 (all with Matt Danzeisen as chairman).
+The firm have sponsored Bridgetown 1, 2, 3 (all with Matt Danzeisen as chairman).
 It also sponsors Korea-based Crescendo Equity Partners (founded by Matt Danzeisen, Peter Thiel and others), which by 2020 had invested over $550 million across South Korea and Southeast Asia.

 In 2014, Thiel Capital set up a venture fund together with Korea Development Bank (KDB).
 Business Korea saw the move as signalling the interest of the PayPal Mafia in the country, as it was followed by the move of Dave McClure and his firm 500 Startups, associated with former PayPal employees and founders, to invest in Korea.

 In 2023, Thiel backed Singapore- and New York-based based Recharge Capital's new $200m women's healthcare fund Women's Healthcare Investment Vehicle through Thiel Capital.

-Haymaker Ventures, a venture firm focused on fintech and early stage startups, was spun out of Thiel Capital.
-Danzeisen serves as head of the investment advisory committee of Haymaker Ventures, while his former working partner at Thiel Capital, Phin Upham, is a managing partner.
-The company has invested in Latin countries.

 Thiel Macro

-Thiel Macro is a hedge fund that holds shares of Tesla, Microsoft and Apple.
+Thiel Macro is a hedge fund that has held shares of Tesla, Microsoft and Apple.
 At the end of 2017, it took a large position tied to a rise in the Cboe Volatility Index (VIX).
 Gizmodo notes that Thiel Capital and Thiel Macro seem to be intertwined, as they share the same address and Kevin Harrington worked for both organizations.
 Another notable former employee is Curt Mills, who is now the executive director of The American Conservative.

 In late 2025, Thiel Macro sold off its entire position in NVIDIA worth ~$100 million amid ongoing concerns an AI bubble was forming.

+Haymaker Ventures

+Haymaker Ventures, a venture firm focused on fintech and early stage startups, was spun out of Thiel Capital.
+Danzeisen serves as head of the investment advisory committee of Haymaker Ventures, while his former working partner at Thiel Capital, Phin Upham, is a managing partner.
+The company has invested in Latin countries.
+The fund is anchored by Peter Thiel's investment.
+Haymaker Growth (providing checks of $25-75 million per deal) is its growth investment strategy platform, created on the basis of a partnership between Thiel Capital and CDPQ.